ardalis/Specification/README.md

 [![Stars Sparkline](https://stars.medv.io/ardalis/specification.svg)](https://stars.medv.io/ardalis/specification)

 ## Give a Star! :star:
-If you like or are using this project please give it a star.
+If you like or are using this project, please give it a star.
 Thanks!
 # Specification

 A .NET library for building query specifications.
 Currently used in Microsoft reference application [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb), which is the best place to see it in action, as well as the [Clean Architecture solution template](https://github.com/ardalis/cleanarchitecture).
 Check out Steve "ardalis" Smith's associated (free!) eBook, [Architecting Modern Web Applications with ASP.NET Core and Azure](https://aka.ms/webappebook), as well.